Server Error

 In this episode, we share with you a method that will help you:

-Control reflects how things are done in the company, no single person can know how that is done.
-For that reason when identifying controls in eramba is essential to interview different departments to understand from them, the experts, how things are done and how they could be realistically tested.
+Control reflects how things are done across the organisation, no single person can know how an entire company does things and for that reason when identifying controls in eramba is essential to interview different departments to understand from them, the experts, how things are done and how they could be realistically tested.

-The method described here is one of many, you can use any method you want to identify and document controls in eramba.
+The method described here is one of many other methods, you can use any method you want to identify and document controls in eramba.
 Make sure you have completed and understood all previous episodes before doing this one.

 Requirements